• Skip to primary navigation

 Instructions

-• After seasoning the chicken with either of the marinades, you can place it on the grill immediately or cover, refrigerate and allow to marinate for a few hours or overnight.
+• Generously season the inside and outside of the chicken with the marinade.
+You can grill the chicken immediately, or cover and refrigerate for a few hours or overnight.

 Grilling the Chicken

-• Flip chicken over and cook for another 30 minutes.
+• Start cooking - Place the chicken on the grill, skin side up, and cook for 30 minutes.

-• Flip over again, cook for 15 minutes.
+• Flip and continue - Turn the chicken over and cook for another 30 minutes.

-• Flip over one last time and cook for another 15 minutes.
+• Repeat flips - Flip again and cook for 15 minutes, then flip one last time and cook for an additional 15 minutes.

-• Remove it from the grill and allow it to rest on a cutting board for 10-15 minutes before cutting.
+• Rest the chicken - Remove from the grill and let it rest on a cutting board for 10-15 minutes before cutting.

 Nutrition